-- (a) The Applicant shall assess the potential air quality impact arising from the operation/activity in the proposed Project site, such as burning of effigies and paper offerings (if any), traffic emissions from the Sha Lo Tung Road, etc in the operation phase based on assumed reasonably worst case scenario under normal operating condition. - (b) If the Applicant anticipates that the Project will give rise to significant operational phase air quality impacts likely to exceed the recommended limits in the TM at the ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
+The Applicant shall assess the expected air pollutant impacts at the identified ASRs based on an assumed reasonably worst-case scenario under normal operating conditions.
+If the assessment indicates likely exceedances of the recommended limits in the TM at the development and the nearby ASRs, a quantitative assessment should be carried out to evaluate the operational phase air quality impacts at the identified ASRs.
 The Applicant shall follow the methodology set out in sub-section (v) below when carrying out the quantitative assessment.